 Not sure?
 Don't answer the door!

-Doorstep crime can include rogue traders offering home improvement or gardening services, or bogus callers who are pretending to be someone they are not, like a wolf in sheep’s clothing.
+Doorstep crime can include rogue traders offering home improvement or gardening services, callers trying to sell you goods or bogus callers who are pretending to be someone they are not, like a wolf in sheep’s clothing.

 Avoid becoming easy prey by not answering the door to anyone you do not know.